d2l-ai/d2l-en/chapter_appendix-mathematics-for-deep-learning/statistics.md

 It is also referred to as the *type I error* or *false positive*.
 The $\alpha$, is called as the *significance level* and its commonly used value is $5\%$, i.e., $1-\alpha = 95\%$.
 The level of statistical significance level can be explained as the level of risk that we are willing to take, when we reject a true null hypothesis.

-:numref:`fig_statistical_significance` shows the the observations' values and probability of a given normal distribution in a two-sample hypothesis test.
+:numref:`fig_statistical_significance` shows the observations' values and probability of a given normal distribution in a two-sample hypothesis test.
 If the observation data point is located outsides the $95\%$ threshold, it will be a very unlikely observation under the null hypothesis assumption.
 Hence, there might be something wrong with the null hypothesis and we will reject it.

 ![Statistical significance.](../img/statistical_significance.svg)
 :label:`fig_statistical_significance`